-The fair value of loans is determined as the present value of future cash flows, with account taken of changes in market and credit risk factors throughout the life of a loan.
+The fair value of loans is determined as the present value of future cash flows, with account taken of changes in market and credit risk factors throughout the life of a loan as well as the current interest rate.

 The Company uses Level 3 inputs to determine the fair value of trade and other receivables, excluding receivables on account of taxes as well as trade and other payables.
-Due to their short-term nature, the carrying amount was assumed to be equal to the fair value.
+Due to their short-term nature, their carrying amount is deemed to be equal to their fair value.

-The fair value of financial liabilities under borrowings is determined on the basis of future cash flows from the executed transactions.
+The fair value of financial liabilities under borrowings is determined on the basis of future cash flows from the executed transactions, taking into account the current interest rate.